 Not all phones are compatible with eSIM since it’s such a new technology.
 Right now, only certain Apple iPhones (including iPhone XS and newer, such as iPhone XR, any iPhone 11 or iPhone 12, and iPhone SE) and Google Pixel devices can use an eSIM with Mint Mobile.
 Note: We do not currently support Google Pixel 6.
 Find out if your phone is eSIM compatible here.

 If you have a compatible device, you’ll also need it to be unlocked if you want to use an eSIM for your Mint Mobile service (friendly side note: we only support phones, not watches, cars, or other non-phone devices).
 But one of the benefits of eSIM, and physical SIM cards, is that you can use your own phone and don’t have to switch phones to switch carriers.
 Once you have both a compatible and unlocked device, head here to find out how to switch to an eSIM.

 Okay, you’re unlocked.
 You’re compatible.
 You’re ready to embrace cutting-edge eSIM technology.
 Good.
-Now check out our plans here… and we’ll catch you in the future.
+Now get started with Mint Mobile eSIM and check out our plans here… and we’ll catch you in the future.